<html><!-- #BeginTemplate "/Templates/articles.dwt" -->

 foot or ankle gets caught while trying to slide into base.
 This causes

-occurs when the tip of the finger is truck by the ball. <a href=gamekeeper.html>Gamekeeper's
+occurs when the tip of the finger is truck by the ball.
+Gamekeeper's

 a fall.
 Finger fractures and dislocations are common.
 The key to prevention